JamesHMcKay/Mass_builder/readme.md

 Installation
 --

 This program requires Mathematica, FeynCalc, FeynArts (patched for use with FeynCalc) and TARCER to be installed.
-For instructions on how to install these please see the user manual.

 The easiest way to install FeynCalc, FeynArts and Tarcer is via the automated installation method.
 Open a Mathematica notebook or kernel session and enter
 ```